wizard04wsu/Class/README.md

 ### Parameters

 [**<code>*initializer*</code>**](#readme-initializer)
-A function to be executed by the constructor, during the process of constructing a new instance of the child class.
+A function to be executed by the constructor during the process of constructing a new instance of the child class.
 The name of the *<code>initializer</code>* is used as the name of the class.

 **<code>*applier*</code>** *optional*
 A handler function for when the class is called without using the `new` keyword.
 Default behavior is to throw a [TypeError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError).